Mapping Metaphor with the Historical Thesaurus

-Research Assistant: Dr Ellen Bramwell
+Research Associate: Dr Ellen Bramwell

 Project Technician: Flora Edmonds

-PhD Student and Project Assistant: Rachael Hamilton
+PhD Student and Project Assistant: Dr Rachael Hamilton

-Project Assistants: Dr Fraser Dallachy, Dr Johanna Green, Daria Izdebska, Cerwyss O'Hare, Dr Judith Paterson
+Project Assistants: Dr Fraser Dallachy, Iain Edmonds, Dr Johanna Green, George Hardwick, Daria Izdebska, Ross McLachlan, Cerwyss O'Hare, Dr Judith Paterson, Beth Ralston, Heather Valentine

 Over the past 30 years, it has become clear that metaphor is not simply a literary phenomenon; metaphorical thinking underlies the way we make sense of the world conceptually.
 When we talk about ‘a healthy economy’ or ‘a clear argument’ we are using expressions that imply the mapping of one domain of experience (e.g. medicine, sight) onto another (e.g. finance, perception).
 When we describe an argument in terms of warfare or destruction (‘he demolished my case’), we may be saying something about the society we live in.
 The study of metaphor is therefore of vital interest to scholars in many fields, including linguists and psychologists, as well as to scholars of literature.